DGfS-CLschool19/DGfS-CLschool19.github.io/venue.md

 (no signature necessary, for now) and send it electronically to [the Fall School technical support team](mailto:fallschool-2019-support@ims.uni-stuttgart.de).

-DEADLINE is **August 31st, 2019**.
+DEADLINE is August 31st, 2019.
 If you send in your forms late, computer access may be delayed.

-Note also that you will need to present the ID/passport that you specify in the form when you arrive at IMS for the account to be activated.
+Note also that you will need to **present the ID/passport that you specify in the form when you arrive at IMS** for the account to be activated.

 ### Internet access